teknostatik/Web-Development/setup.md

 ## The hardware I use

 **Home** - I've just bought a new desktop computer that _mostly_ consists of components that are fairly new (this is a first for me).
 Everything feels snappy and fast, and I love it.
 I also have three monitors (now identical in both size and resolution which pleases me), a [mechanical keyboard][26], a [hand-me-down gaming mouse][17], and all the docks, cables and switches to connect everything together.
 My personal laptops are both Thinkpads - an [x260][3] for travel and couch-surfing, and an [x230][1] which largely gets used for digitising vinyl and testing software I plan on using on one of my main computers.
 I also have a variety of Raspberry Pis that fulfil various server and media functions, and a Synology NAS for backups.
-I'm trying to phase out a lot of my older computers and only use newer machines with SSDs and lots of memory, but it's hard to let go sometimes.
+I'm trying to phase out a lot of my older computers and only use newer machines with SSDs and lots of memory, but it's hard to let go sometimes, and my current project is to set up a secondary desk downstairs where I can work on personal projects from a different location in the evenings (I'll write more about that setup soon).

 **Work from home** - As home, but with a [Thinkpad L13][25] doing the driving.
 All it requires is a couple of cable switches and toggling the input on two of my monitors.
 I'd love to do this without crawling under my desk, but that's a problem for another day.

 **Work** - I've not been in my office for a while, but I think I still have something largely similar to my home setup, but with one less screen.
-I think I'll be taking my [very quiet solar-powered keyboard][2] in as I'll be sharing an office soon and mechanical keyboards are not conducive to good working relationships.
+I think I'll be taking my [very quiet solar-powered keyboard][2] in as I'll be sharing an office soon and mechanical keyboards are not conducive to good working relationships (although I'm looking at a "normal" looking keyboard with brown switches at the moment so that might do the job as well).

 **Travel** - I don't travel right now, but which I did it would be some combination of a Thinkpad, [Raspberry Pi Zero][20], Kindle and phone.
 I also carry bootable USB versions of [Ubuntu][21] and [Tails][29] everywhere I go (even places I don't take a computer).
 Increasingly my travel hardware also includes a bike and related tools.